ccswbs/UoGd7-Training/Searchform.md

 6. Click and drag the anchor on the left of Search to position the Search menu link in the list
 7. Click `Save configuration` at the bottom of the page

-You will now have a link in your Main Meny Bar that leads to the Search page.
+You will now have a link in your Main Menu Bar that leads to the Search page.

 ## How to Add a Search Box to your Homepage